Oil paint on canvas mounted on hardboard

 How to cite

-Robert Upstone, ‘Morning over the Ploughed Fields c.1904 by Robert Bevan’, catalogue entry, May 2009, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, May 2012, http://www
+Robert Upstone, ‘Morning over the Ploughed Fields c.1904 by Robert Bevan’, catalogue entry, May 2009, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, Tate Research Publication, May 2012, https://www